cliffmin/voxcompose/docs/SELF_LEARNING.md

 ### Storage Location

+Note on transparent learning hook
+- If you’re integrating with macOS PTT and want immediate learning without a full CLI, you can feed transcripts into the minimal learner:
+  - ... | tee >(python3 /Users/$(whoami)/code/voxcompose/tools/learn_from_text.py >/dev/null)
+- This updates learned_profile.json under the new data dir precedence.

 Learning data is stored locally using the XDG/data (or macOS Application Support) convention with the following precedence:

 1) VOXCOMPOSE_DATA_DIR/learned_profile.json (if set)